Diego-AML/Diego-AML/README.md

 - A mix of personal and collaborative projects focused on turning data into actionable insights.

 ⚡ *"Learning every day, improving every project."* ⚡

+Find me on LinkedIn: www.linkedin.com/in/diegoamijares This is my personal account, my academic one can be found @DiegoA-ML